 Would you like to become self-employed running your own child care center or medical billing service?
-Ideas abound for entrepreneurs on Health pages 4-18.
+Ideas abound for entrepreneurs on pages 4-18.

 Could your career use an upgrade?
 The enhancement of great-looking reports, photographs and designed brochures make you look good, too.
 Learn the latest in computer design software!
-Sign up for an entry level or advanced course in exploring the Internet, designing your own Web page, or taking advantage of the latest in the multimedia digital programs which allow you to create your own high-tech movies!
-See pages 19-23.
+Sign up for an exciting seminar in e-commerce or a course in designing your own Web page.
+See pages 19-24.